 If you're assessing your options, check out our recommendations for the best wireless Bluetooth earbuds, the best wireless earbuds for iPhone, and the best AirPods alternatives.

-The Apple AirPods Pro (2nd generation) Truly Wireless and the Apple AirPods 4 with Active Noise Cancellation Truly Wireless have similar feature sets and a comparable performance, considering they're very different designs.
-The AirPods Pro 2 have an in-ear fit, which use silicone ear tips to secure a seal, while the AirPods 4 ANC have a one-size-fits-all, open-back design that sits in your ear canal without sealing it.
+The Apple AirPods Pro (2nd generation) Truly Wireless and the Apple AirPods 4 with Active Noise Cancellation Truly Wireless have similar feature sets and comparable performance, considering they're very different designs.
+The AirPods Pro 2 have an in-ear fit, which uses silicone ear tips to secure a seal, while the AirPods 4 ANC have a one-size-fits-all, open-back design that sits in your ear canal without sealing it.
 You might find either one more comfortable, depending on your preferences.
-The in-ear fit results in the AirPods Pro 2 having a better bass extension and a better noise isolation performance, due to their tight seal.
-That said, the AirPods 4 ANC aren't far behind in both categories; quite the feat considering their open design.
+The in-ear fit results in the AirPods Pro 2 having a better bass extension and a better noise isolation performance due to their tight seal.
+That said, the AirPods 4 ANC aren't far behind in both categories, which is quite the feat considering their open design.
 Otherwise, the AirPods Pro 2 have a slightly longer battery life and support Apple's new hearing aid technology with firmware update 7B19.
-The AirPods 4 ANC have a better quality mic though and their mid-range is more aligned with out target curve.
+The AirPods 4 ANC have a better quality mic, though, and their mid-range is more aligned with our target curve.

 The Apple AirPods 4 with ANC share more visual similarities with the previous generation Apple AirPods (3rd generation) Truly Wireless, due to their open design and shortened stems.
 This iteration forgoes silicone tips, like on the Apple AirPods Pro (2nd Generation) Truly Wireless, in favor of a 'one-size-fits-all' approach to the design, which the manufacturer claims is based on studying many different ear shapes.
 As is the norm for Apple earbuds, they sport a distinctive all-white colorway, with no options for other colors.